Daycare and Preschool Flooring Ideas for Kids

-Babies crawl on, and children fall often, whether they are toddlers learning to walk, or just normal, active preschoolers.
+Toddlers crawl on, and children fall often, whether they are toddlers learning to walk, or just normal, active preschoolers.
 They are learning how to use their bodies, so you need to protect them from injuries both indoors and outside with safe, comfortable flooring that will cushion their falls.
 Concrete and hard tile are simply too hard.
 Cushioning the floor with foam mats, rubber flooring, or carpet is the way to go.

 Cleaning and Disinfecting Daycare FlooringKids are built-in mess makers.
 So every daycare or preschool needs a floor that is easy to clean.
 Kids are going to spill drinks, knock over paint pots, drop food, make crumbs, draw off the paper, splatter finger paint, and the list goes on.
-Wherever food or arts and crafts are used, you want and need a floor that is easy to clean, doesn't hold water and can be regularly mopped.
+Wherever food or arts and crafts are used, you want and need a floor that is easy to clean, doesn't hold water, and can be regularly mopped.

-According to the National Resource Center for Health and Safety in Childcare and Early Education, ''Only smooth, non porous surfaces should be permitted in areas that are likely to be contaminated by body fluids or in areas used for activities involving food.''
-Tile, vinyl or linoleum is fine in the bathroom, but in areas where kids spend more time, once again rubber and foam flooring is the way to go.
+According to the National Resource Center for Health and Safety in Childcare and Early Education, ''Only smooth, non-porous surfaces should be permitted in areas that are likely to be contaminated by body fluids or in areas used for activities involving food.''
+Tile, vinyl, or linoleum is fine in the bathroom, but in areas where kids spend more time, once again rubber and foam flooring is the way to go.

 Comfort and Stimulation of Daycare FlooringOnce you know they are safe, you also want your kids to be comfortable.
 Children spend a lot of time playing on the floor - racing cars, building with blocks, setting up dolls, or just reading and coloring.
 Carpet and rugs can be a nice addition to a quiet reading or napping area.
 But again, these surfaces are hard to clean, and children with serious allergies can be bothered by carpeting.

-A plus of carpeting, as well as foam and rubber is that all three have sound-deadening properties.
+A plus of carpeting, as well as foam and rubber, is that all three have sound-deadening properties.
 Little voices can be loud voices, and toys dropped on a hard surface can rattle the eardrums as well.

 Finally, you want your kids stimulated and happy in an environment they and the teachers find pleasant and comfortable.
 Colors are appealing to children, and can even stimulate brain development.